ajovich/Employee-Tracker/README.md

 * Seed the database & run,

-* Run npm start in your terminal
+* Run node employeeTracker.js in your terminal

 * Please ensure [NodeJs](https://nodejs.org/en/) is downloaded prior to application use.